+Seen examination %

+Unseen examination %

+Coursework (no examination) %

+13. Timetabled examination

+required

+14. Length of exam

+15. Learning materials

 Essential Campelo, A. (ed.)
 (2017): Handbook on Place Branding and Marketing.
 Edwrad Elgar Publishing, 272 p.

+Recommended

-Recommended Anholt, S. (2007): Competitive Identity - The New Brand Management for Nations, Cities and Regions.
+Treson in indicate Anholt, S. (2007): Competitive Identity - The New Brand Management for Nations, Cities and Regions.
 Palgrave Macmillan, Basingstoke Buhalis, D. (2000): Marketing the competitive destination of the future.
 Tourism Management. no. 21. pp. 97-116.
 Dinnie, K. (2004): Place branding: Overview of an emerging literature.
 Place Branding. no. 1. pp. 106-110.
 Tasci, A. D. - Gartner, W. C. - Cavusgil, S. T (2007): Conceptualization and Operationalisation of Destination Image.
 Journal of Hospitality and Tourism Research.
 31. 194.
 Anholt, S. - Hildreth, J. (2010): Brand America.
+The

-The making, unmaking and remaking of the greatest national image of all time.
+making, unmaking and remaking of the greatest national image of all time.
 Marshall Cavendish Business, London.

 1. Module code: B19TVC16E

 2. Title: HEALTH TOURISM

-2. 3.
-Credit points: 7
+3. Credit points: 7

-3. 4.
-Start term:
+4. Start term: Spring

-4. 5.
-Module leader: Spring János Csapó, Dr.
+5. Module leader: János Csapó, Dr.

-· · · · ·

-6. Accredited by: Module restrictions:
+6. Accredited by:

-7.
+7. Module restrictions:

-Pre-requisite DCo in Tourism and Cataving
+Pre-requisite

-Programme restrictions Level restrictions BSc in Tourism and Catering
+Programme restrictions BSc in Tourism and Catering

+Level restrictions

 Other restrictions or

-8. requirements
+requirements

-0. Aims: Students acquire the concepts of health tourism, the theoretical basis and the operational environment of the sector, during which they get a knowledge that allows them to comprehend domestic and international trends and processes of health tourism, and the role and significance of the sector in Hungarian and international tourism.
+Students acquire the concepts of health tourism, the theoretical basis and the operational environment of the sector, during which they get a knowledge that allows them to comprehend domestic and international trends and processes of health tourism, and the role and significance of the sector in Hungarian and international tourism.

 The goal of the subject is to give a comprehensive view of the complex system of health tourism both in a theoretical and a practical approach.
 Students must learn the demand and supply side of health tourism, and also the operational environment of the sector both in Hungarian and international respects.

-9. Learning outcomes: Students of the course get to know the principle of the operation of health tourism and the related sectors, they know the Hungarian and international markets of health tourism, the actors, characteristic features and connections of the branch.
+Students of the course get to know the principle of the operation of health tourism and the related sectors, they know the Hungarian and international markets of health tourism, the actors, characteristic features and connections of the branch.

 Students of the course, by the application of the learnt theories and practical methods, will be able to explore, systematise and analyse basic correlations, to draw conclusions and make critical remarks on their own.
 They are able to analyse the operation of the demand and supply side of health tourism and can make recommendations for the design and development of this tourism product.

 Having completed the course students will be sensitive to problems; they will have proactive, environment sensitive and practice-oriented attitude.

-10. Syllabus:

-1. Introduction, concepts s of health tourism

-2. Position and role of h ealth tourism in the system of tourism

-ourism product, types of health tourism activities

-garian history of health tourism

-5. Demand side of healt

-ent of health tourism I.: natural environment and social

-environment

-7. In-class test

-ant of health tourism II - acanomic anvironment

-- ent of health tourism II.: economic environment, itical/legal environment

-urism to other tourism products - active tourism

-hestic trends in health tourism

-arian locations of health tourism, spatiality of health

-tourism in Hungary

-ational locations of health tourism I.
+- 1. Introduction, concepts of health tourism - 2.
+Position and role of health tourism in the system of tourism - 3.
+Health tourism as a tourism product, types of health tourism activities - 4.
+International and Hungarian history of health tourism - 5.
+Demand side of health tourism - 6.
+Operational environment of health tourism I.: natural environment and social environment - 7.
+In-class test - 8.
+Operational environment of health tourism II.: economic environment, technological and political/legal environment - 9.
+Relations of health tourism to other tourism products active tourism - 10.
+International and domestic trends in health tourism - 11.
+Analysis of the Hungarian locations of health tourism, spatiality of health tourism in Hungary - 12.
+Analysis of the international locations of health tourism I.